JorgWoehl/Vectors/README.md

 _Vectors_ is a set of MATLAB tools for the creation of 3D (and 2D) scientific drawings and illustrations.
 It currently contains the following functions:

-- [**vector**](#vector) draws a fully customizable 3D vector
+- [**vector**](#vector), which draws a fully customizable 3D vector,
-- [**vectorupdate**](#vectorupdate) is a helper function that updates vector properties and restores the appearance of vectors that were inadvertently modified
+- [**vectorupdate**](#vectorupdate), a helper function that updates vector properties and restores the appearance of vectors that were inadvertently modified,

-and the utility function [**points2axes**](https://www.mathworks.com/matlabcentral/fileexchange/90012-points2axes)
+and the utility function [**points2axes**](https://www.mathworks.com/matlabcentral/fileexchange/90012-points2axes).

 ## Purpose

-Producing high-quality illustrations and drawings in 3D for math-related disciplines is a surprisingly difficult endeavour due to the lack of dedicated illustration software.
+Producing high-quality illustrations and drawings in 3D for math-related disciplines is a surprisingly difficult endeavor due to the lack of dedicated illustration software.

 _PowerPoint_ has some built-in drawing capabilities that are easy to use but limited in scope, while more capable vector-based drawing programs such as _Adobe Illustrator_ or _Inkscape_ have steep learning curves.
 Most importantly, all of these tools are designed for drawing on two-dimensional canvases and do not inherently support 3D scenes or 3D rendering and shading.
 CAD software is better suited for this purpose, but is notoriously difficult to learn and too cumbersome for purely illustrative purposes.
 Research scientists and science instructors alike often have to juggle between these and other programs to obtain the desired results.